revisit-studies/study/public/VLAT-mini-randomized/consent.md

 identify you.

 ## Cost/Payment
-Please check prolific description
+Please check the Prolific description.

 ## Contact
 For more information about this research or about the rights of research participants, or in case of research-related injury,
 contact:  Lane Harrison (contact info at the top of this page).
 In addition, include the contact information for the IRB Manager (Ruth McKeogh, Tel.
-508 831- 6699, Email: irb@wpi.edu ) and the Human Protection Administrator (Gabriel Johnson, Tel.
+508-831-6699, Email: irb@wpi.edu ) and the Human Protection Administrator (Gabriel Johnson, Tel.
 508-831-4989, Email: gjohnson@wpi.edu).

-our participation in this research is voluntary
+Your participation in this research is voluntary
 Your refusal to participate will not result in any penalty to you or any loss of benefits to which you may otherwise be entitled.
 You may decide to stop participating in the research at any time